jenpennen/jennycho/src/content/blog/securing-and-scaling-identity-management.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In recent years, Develop For Good (DFG), has faced a growing interest from many students and nonprofit organizations seeking technical opportunities and digital services.
-However, the possibility of scaling the organization was nonexistent.
-Since DFG was first established, the organization has relied on a manual onboarding/offboarding process, where DFG Program Director Amanda Lo personally invites each accepted volunteer and nonprofit to the organization’s social platforms.
+However, **the possibility of scaling the organization was nonexistent**. **Since DFG was first established, the organization has relied on a manual onboarding/offboarding process**, where DFG Program Director Amanda Lo personally invites each accepted volunteer and nonprofit partner to the organization’s social platforms.
 This is a labor-intensive process that takes hours to complete, with each project cycle consisting of over 250 volunteers and roughly 40 nonprofit partners.
 In addition to this time-consuming process, there were other technical issues within DFG that had to